TomPace101/nanopore_diffusion/notes.md

 __TODO__ scripts or models to generate the spatial_D output file also, move it to a more appropriate location

+_TODO_ refactor this TODO list!

+_TODO_ clean up data
+The data folder has lots of junk now.
+Particularly in debug.
+And can we get rid of the exotic-earth simulator now?
+And I guess the data files that went with it?
+Or do we want to run that with the new homogenization module instead?

 _TODO_ add number of dimensions to geometry defnition file, and from there to mesh metadata

 _TODO_ switch to ruamel.yaml, and update the wiki